YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 		int subs_used,
 		ydb_buffer_t *subsarray);

-``namecount`` is the number of variable names in the call.
-At least one variable must be specified.

-Without releasing any locks held by the process, attempt to acquire all the requested locks, and increment any locks already held.
-On return, the process will have acquired all requested locks, and incremented those already held, or will have neither acquired nor incremented any of them.
+Without releasing any locks held by the process, attempt to acquire the requested lock incrementing it if already held.

-``timeout`` specifies a time in microseconds that the function waits to acquire the requested locks.
-If it is not able to acquire all requested locks, it acquires no locks, returning with a ``YDB_LOCK_TIMEOUT`` return value.
+``timeout`` specifies a time in microseconds that the function waits to acquire the requested lock.
+If it is not able to acquire the lock, it returns with a ``YDB_LOCK_TIMEOUT`` return value.

-If ``timeout`` is zero, the function makes exactly one attempt to acquire the locks, and if it is unable to, it returns ``YDB_LOCK_TIMEOUT``.
+If ``timeout`` is zero, the function makes exactly one attempt to acquire the lock, and if unable to, it returns ``YDB_LOCK_TIMEOUT``.

 If all requested locks are successfully acquired, the function returns ``YDB_OK``.